yard

 • fiber_manual_recordNew raised beds: Mix in fertilizer or rich compost before planting, then side-dress heavy feeders midseason.

-• fiber_manual_recordOlder raised beds: Top off with compost each spring and give a light granular dose when crops like direct-sown carrots hit three inches.
+• fiber_manual_recordOlder raised beds: Top off with compost each spring and give a light granular dose when direct-sown carrots hit three inches.

 • fiber_manual_recordIn-ground rows: Focus on pre-plant fertilizer and one midseason side-dress for crops that stay in the ground longer than sixty days.